B. V. Raju

-Bhupathiraju Vissam Raju (1920–2002) was an Indian industrialist, a former chairman of Raasi Cements and the Cement Corporation of India and one of the pioneers of Indian cement industry.
-He was the director of Sagi Ramakrishnam Raju Constructions and Prasad and Company Project Works Limited.
-He was also interested in ceramics and refractory industries and Starting in 1997, he founded two engineering colleges, a dental college and hospital, a college of pharmacy, a computer education college, a polytechnic, and several schools, and he is the founder of the Padmasri Dr. B.V Raju Institute of Technology.
+Bhupathiraju Vissam Raju (1920–2002) was an Indian industrialist, and the founder of Raasi Cements & Sri Vishnu Cements.
+He was also the former chairman of Cement Corporation of India and was considered as one of the pioneers of Indian cement industry.

+He established Sri Vishnu Educational Society (SVES) in 1992.
+Starting in 1997, he founded two engineering colleges, a dental college and hospital, a college of pharmacy, a computer education college, a polytechnic, and several schools, and he is also the founder of the B.V Raju Institute of Technology.
 The Government of India awarded him the fourth-highest Indian civilian award, the Padma Shri, in 1977 and followed it with the third-highest honour, the Padma Bhushan, in 2001.

+In his book India's New Capitalists, Harish Damodaran identifies B.V.
+Raju as a significant figure in the cement sector who managed a production capacity of 3 million tonnes through Raasi Cement and Sri Vishnu Cement.
+This tenure concluded following a notable hostile takeover in 1998, when India Cements Limited initiated an open offer after securing an initial 18% stake through market purchases and a private sale from a relative of Raju.
+While the acquisition attempt initially drew public opposition from regional business leaders under the banner of "Telugu pride," the conflict ended when Raju negotiated a divestment of his holdings in April 1998.
+He subsequently exited Sri Vishnu Cement in 1999, marking the transition of the Raasi group from a leading industrial force to a marginalised one.